What is Tying Up?

 Tying up can affect any horse or pony at any time, regardless of whether or not they have an underlying muscle condition although there is usually an identifiable trigger(s).

-This involves a defect in muscle fibre contraction and commonly affects Thoroughbreds, Standardbreds and Arabs, particularly young nervous fillies in training.
-Triggers include excitement or stress, prolonged box rest, high cereal/ starch diets and irregular exercise.
-Sufferers tend have nervous temperaments and may be poor doers.
+- RER involves a defect in muscle fibre contraction and commonly affects Thoroughbreds, Standardbreds and Arabs; particularly young nervous fillies in training.
+Triggers include stress/ excitement, prolonged box rest, high cereal/ starch diets and irregular exercise.
+Sufferers tend to have nervous temperaments and may be poor-doers.

-Involves a defect in carbohydrate utilisation and/or storage in the muscle and commonly affects Quarter Horses and their crosses (Paints & Appaloosas), Draughts, Warmbloods and Morgans, although cases in Anglo-Arabs, Andalusians and Cobs have also been reported in the UK.
+- PSSM involves a defect in carbohydrate utilisation and/or storage in the muscle and commonly affects Quarter Horses and their crosses (Paints & Appaloosas), Draughts, Warmbloods and Morgans, although cases in Anglo-Arabs, Andalusians and Cobs have also been reported in the UK.
 Triggers include high starch/ cereal diets, changes in exercise routine and exercising after a period of rest.
-Sufferers tend to be good doers and have calm temperaments.
+Sufferers tend to be good-doers and have calm temperaments

 - RER & Cases not linked to an underlying muscle condition